Are you looking for the best JavaScript web scraping library for your next project? You've come to the right place!

 - No support for JavaScript rendering.

-- Prone to anti-bot detection.
+- Prone to anti-bot detection due to its simplicity.

 The following sample Superagent scraper extracts the target website's full-page HTML and prints it in the console: